aws/eks-anywhere-packages/README.md

 ## Amazon EKS Anywhere Curated Packages

+---
+***Preview and Pricing Disclaimer***

+The EKS Anywhere package controller and the EKS Anywhere Curated Packages (referred to as “features”) are provided as “preview features” subject to the AWS Service Terms, (including Section 2 (Betas and Previews)) of the same.
+During the EKS Anywhere Curated Packages Public Preview, the [AWS Service Terms](https://aws.amazon.com/service-terms/) are extended to provide customers access to these features free of charge.
+These features will be subject to a service charge and fee structure at ”General Availability“ of the features.

+---

 EKS Anywhere curated packages is a framework to manage installation, configuration and maintenance of components that provide general operational capabilities for Kubernetes applications.

 ### Getting Started